Race (human categorization): Biological classification

 In the early 20th century, many anthropologists taught that race was an entirely biological phenomenon and that this was core to a person's behavior and identity, a position commonly called racial essentialism.
-This, coupled with a belief that linguistic, cultural, and social groups fundamentally existed along racial lines, formed the basis of what is now called scientific racism.
+This, coupled with the belief that linguistic, cultural, and social groups fundamentally existed along racial lines, formed the basis of what is now called scientific racism.
 After the Nazi eugenics program, along with the rise of anti-colonial movements, racial essentialism lost widespread popularity.
 New studies of culture and the fledgling field of population genetics undermined the scientific standing of racial essentialism, leading race anthropologists to revise their conclusions about the sources of phenotypic variation.
 A significant number of modern anthropologists and biologists in the West came to view race as an invalid genetic or biological designation.

 The first to challenge the concept of race on empirical grounds were the anthropologists Franz Boas, who provided evidence of phenotypic plasticity due to environmental factors, and Ashley Montagu, who relied on evidence from genetics.
-E. O. Wilson then challenged the concept from the perspective of general animal systematics, and further rejected the claim that "races" were equivalent to "subspecies".
+E. O. Wilson then challenged the concept from the perspective of general animal systematics and further rejected the claim that "races" were equivalent to "subspecies".